United States Post Office – Charleston, South Carolina

 The first building to occupy this corner was a guard house built in 1769.
 By 1788 a second building was added to the site and used as a treasury.
 In 1838 the guard house was rebuilt, and the famed Sword Gates that now grace Lesesne Gate at the Citadel were added.
 The earthquake of 1886 destroyed the guard house, though remarkably 30 men sleeping upstairs were unharmed in the event.
 Structurally, the building was damaged beyond repair and taken down.
 The ironwork was preserved and later installed at the main entrance of the Citadel in the 1950s.

 The police department moved to King Street after the disaster, and this post office was constructed in its space in 1896.
 A federal courthouse occupies the building’s second floor.
 The Renaissance Revival structure was built of blue granite from Winnsboro.
 In 1987 a building was added and called the Hollings Judicial Annex for former governor and United States senator Ernest “Fritz” Hollings.
 (The addition faces Meeting Street and stands behind the trees shown at left in the photo above).
+A postal museum operates from within the building and includes vintage items, as seen above.

 The United States Post Office and Courthouse is listed in the National Register as part of the Charleston Historic District, which says the following: